Anthony Obame

+Biography

 Obame has been coached by former two-time world champion Juan Antonio Ramos.

 He won the silver medal in the men's 80+ kg category at the 2012 Olympic Games, becoming the first Gabonese athlete to win a medal at the Olympics.

 Obame defeated Kaino Thomsen and Bahri Tanrikulu en route to the gold medal match, which he lost to Carlo Molfetta of Italy.
 Obame led in the match, but lost on a judges' decision after the match ended in a tie.
 Obame said he was disappointed because of what he called a "youthful error."

-Obame was greeted by thousands of supporters upon his return to Libreville.
+Anthony Obame was greeted by thousands of supporters upon his return to Libreville.
 Obame said he felt "immense pride and joy" in having won the nation's first Olympic medal.

-Obame represented Gabon at the 2016 Summer Olympics in +80 kg division.
+He represented Gabon at the 2016 Summer Olympics in +80 kg division.
 He was defeated by Mahama Cho of Great Britain in the first round.
 He was the flag bearer for Gabon in the Parade of Nations.

 Obame competed in the men's +80 kg class at the 2020 Summer Olympics.